Floorp-Projects/Floorp/devtools/docs/getting-started/README.md

 - Set up your dev environment
 - Write the patch and get it reviewed

-Feel free to ask questions at any point on the [DevTools Slack](https://devtools-html-slack.herokuapp.com/).
+Feel free to ask questions at any point on [Matrix](https://chat.mozilla.org/#/room/#devtools:mozilla.org).

 ## Claim a bug